|

 Stanislaus Kostka, SJ |

-Stanislaus was born of a noble Polish family and attended the Jesuit College in Vienna.
+Stanislaus was born of a noble Polish family and attended the Jesuit college in Vienna.
 After a serious illness and a vision that seemed to call him to the Society of Jesus, he walked from Vienna to Augsburg and then to Rome seeking admittance.
 St. Peter Canisius had recommended him to St. Francis Borgia, the head of the order at the time.
-After a brief stay at the Church of the Gesu and the Roman College, Stanislaus entered the novitiate of Sant'Andrea al Quirinale, where he died after only about 10 months.
+After a brief stay at the Church of the Gesù and the Roman College, Stanislaus entered the novitiate of Sant'Andrea al Quirinale, where he died after only about ten months.
 Though he was in the Society only for a brief while, his sanctity was widely recognized, and he was canonized in 1726.

 POLAND, 2000, a postal card for the 450th anniversary of his birth in

-The card features Pierre Le Gros the Younger's multicolored marble work, The
+The card features Pierre Le Gros the Younger's multicolored marble work,

 Death of St. Stanislaus Kostka (1705), in Sant'Andrea al Quirinale, Rome,